 - Implement study retention strategies.
 Once patients are recruited, it is essential that they remain for the duration of the study.
 To maximize retention rates, sites should implement strategies like study specific websites for patients to have constant communication, information, and access to their physicians; educational support for patients and family members; and have regularly-scheduled appointments so that inconvenience never becomes an issue for the patient.

 Without clinical trials, healthcare would be at a standstill.
 Growth in clinical trial participation will help change the future of medicine and has the potential to improve the lives of millions.
-It is imperative that recruitment and retention strategies be addressed, enhanced, and implemented immediately so that new treatments may be developed and utilized.
+It is imperative that strategies for patient recruitment in clinical trials be addressed, enhanced, and implemented immediately so that new treatments may be developed and utilized.

 1 Drennan, KB.
 “Result Filters.”
 National Center for Biotechnology Information.
 U.S. National Library of Medicine, 22 Feb.
 2002.
 Web.
 13 Nov.
 2015. http://www.ncbi.nlm.nih.gov/pubmed/11815229.